395t/coding-assignment-week-7-eff-1/README.md

 ## Code Structure

 Sparse Transformer and Reformer code can be found in notebooks/
+* To train on enwik8 in Reformer notebook, download and upzip the dataset.
+Provide the path to the unzipped set in the training args section.

 Transformer-XL, Compressive Transformer, and Transformers are RNNs code can be found in src/